IUS-CS/project-bernie-s-mittens/doc/sprint3.md

   * moved location of virtual_env and requirements.txt into src directory
   * Removed helloWorld from the list of apps
   * Added 'users' and 'pages' apps
   * Defined the forms for a 'user' and made the form for users to fill out.
-This form can be reached vi /create
+This form can be reached via /create

   Here are screenshots of what we did: